Share this

 To find advocates, you don’t want to just look for people who follow your brand.
 You want to find people who talk positively about your brand and do so often.

-For an example we will look for Brand Advocates of outdoor apparel brand The North Face who are also Outdoor Enthusiasts.
+For example, we will look for Brand Advocates of outdoor apparel brand The North Face who are also Outdoor Enthusiasts.

 Here is what we are looking for in our audience research: |